20 for 20

 "Advancing equitable healthcare for women and girls in Zimbabwe"

-As a child, Dr. Melisa Bhebe dreamed of becoming a doctor to help others.
-That dream began to take shape in 2013, when she became a WMI Scholar and pursued a Bachelor of Medicine and Surgery at the National University of Science and Technology.
 After graduating, Dr. Bhebe chose to "pay it forward" by founding the Lwisani Uplifting Women In Education-LUWIE Foundation, which supports adolescent girls in her hometown of Hwange with the resources they need to stay in school and grow into community leaders.
 She has since completed a Master’s in Public Health at the University of Cape Town as a prestigious Mandela Rhodes Foundation Scholar, focusing on policy-making and research in African populations.

 Through her work and research, Dr. Bhebe champions equitable health care for underserved communities while continuing to mentor and support young women in Zimbabwe.
 Her leadership has also been recognized within the WMI community, where she received the Founder’s Award and presented at the Dream Big Conference in Nairobi.